-The USF contract consists of three main tasks
+The USF contract consisted of three main tasks:

-- 1. Characterize the anthropometric characteristics of miners - Recall that a "standard" 168-LB male has been used for RAs - 2.
-Characterize the maintenance demands of RAs - An 80% rest/20% moderate activity level has been used as recommended by Foster-Miller - 3.
-Describe the metabolic rate profile of RA occupants - 117 W of metabolic heat has been used for RAs, this is based on items 1 and 2 above
+- 1. Characterize the anthropometric characteristics of miners - Recall that a "standard" 168-LB male has been used as the basis for RA occupant metabolic heat input - 2.
+Determine the appropriate activity level for RA occupants - An 80% rest/20% moderate activity level has been used as recommended by Foster-Miller - 3.
+Describe the metabolic rate profile of RA occupants - o 117 W of metabolic heat has been used for RAs, this is based on assumptions for items 1 and 2 above

-Five data sets were examined to characterize the size of miners
+Five data sets were examined to characterize the size of miners.

-- Texas Tech study of low coal 1980 - Texas Tech study of medium and high coal 1980 - ISO TR 7250-2:2010 Basic human body measurements for technological design -- Part 2: Statistical summaries of body measurements from individual ISO populations - 2010 - National Health and Nutrition Examination Survey (NHANES) data for white non-Hispanic males 2011 - UMWA convenience sample of 150 male miners 2016
+- Texas Tech study of low coal 1980 - Texas Tech study of medium and high coal 1980 - ISO TR 7250-2:2010 Basic human body measurements for technological design Part 2: Statistical summaries of body measurements from individual ISO populations 2010 - National Health and Nutrition Examination Survey (NHANES) data for white non-Hispanic males - 2011 - UMWA convenience sample of 198 male miners 2016